-- Installing the control head (choosing either gimbal or in-dash mounting) - Installing the transducer (choosing either the transom mount, inside the hull mount, or trolling motor mounting method) - Installing the GPS Receiver (if included) - Installing the Speed accessory (if included) - · Testing the complete installation and locking the transducer position.
+- Installing the control head (choosing either gimbal or in-dash mounting) - Installing the transducer (choosing either the transom mount or trolling motor mounting method) - Installing the GPS Receiver (if included) - Installing the Speed accessory (if included) - Testing the complete installation and locking the transducer position.

 The supplied Humminbird® transducer uses a two piece kick-up mounting bracket.
-In addition, if you purchased a 937c DF Combo or 937c Combo model, you will want to install the included GPS antenna.
+In addition, if you purchased a 987c SI Combo model, you will want to install the included GPS antenna.